 Set commission structures

 Setting commission structures involves defining the terms under which affiliates will be compensated for driving traffic, leads, or sales to your business.
 Commissions serve as critical incentives for affiliates, influencing their motivation to promote a business.
-Offering attractive commissions helps attract high-quality affiliates and gives the program a competitive edge in the affiliate marketing landscape.
+Offering attractive commissions helps draw in high-quality affiliates and gives the program a competitive edge in the affiliate marketing landscape.

 Different affiliates may prefer different commission models.
 You can pay a fixed percentage of the total booking value for each successful sale generated through a referral or pay a fixed commission.
 Businesses can also opt for hybrid models, for example, combining a flat fee for each lead generated and a percentage commission for actual bookings.